 In my humble opinion members of the Universal House of Justice do not always come on a personal and private holiday.
 Even should they come on a private trip, they always had some message to be imparted or some mission to be accomplished.
 In all such trips, they certainly serve as eyes and ears for the Supreme Body.

 I must admit that the visit by Mr. Fatheazam to Malaysia in 1994 brought along a lot of learning lessons for the Malaysian Bahá’í community.
-Following his visit, a new , invigorating wind blew into the Malaysian Bahá’í community, that led to the further maturation of the individuals, institutions and the community at large.
-The community of the Greatest Name in Malaysia was never the same, when viewed from various angles.
+Following his visit, a new invigorating wind blew into the Malaysian Bahá’í community, that led to the further maturation of the individuals, institutions and the community at large.
+The community of the Greatest Name in Malaysia was never the same when viewed from various angles.
 I could visibly witness so much power in the Faith, which operates in its own ways, in its own spheres and operated by the invisible and invincible hands of Bahá’u’lláh Himself!

 About Mr. Fatheazam

-He was a poet, author and playwright, and wrote an introduction to the Baha’i Faith, The New Garden, which has been translated into some 109 languages.
+He was a poet, author, and playwright, and wrote “An introduction to the Baha’i Faith” and “The New Garden”, which has been translated into some 109 languages.
 He has presented numerous lectures on the Baha’i Faith.

-He passed away in Vancouver on August 13, 2013.
+He passed away in Vancouver on Tuesday, 13 August 2013.
 The Supreme Body sent a message on the following day to the Bahá’í world, part of which read, “His wholehearted and resolute defence of the community of the Greatest Name was unwavering, and his determination in the face of adversity unyielding.
 Gifted with a unique eloquence in Persian prose and verse, he leaves a remarkable legacy of deploying the power of that language in service to the Cause.
 Beyond a distinguished record of consecrated exertion in the path of the Blessed Beauty, he will also be remembered for his manifold outstanding personal qualities, for his delightful humour, and for his kindly and radiant heart that exuded an all-embracing love.”

-30 November, 2017
+30 November 2017